Françoise de Longueville1

 M, #113734, b.
 1563, d.
 1624

-Consanguinity Index=0.3%
+Consanguinity Index=0.83%

-Henri II, Duc de Lorraine was born in 1563.1 He was the son of Charles III, Duc de Lorraine and Claude de Valois, Princesse de France.2 He married, firstly, Catalina de Bourbon, Princesse de Navarre, daughter of Antoine, Rey de Navarre and Jeanne III, Reina de Navarre, in 1599.1 He married, secondly, Margherita Gonzaga, daughter of Vincenzo I Gonzaga, Duca di Mantova and Eleonora de Medici, in 1606.
+Henri II, Duc de Lorraine was born in 1563.1 He was the son of Charles III, Duc de Lorraine and Claude de Valois, Princesse de France.3 He married, firstly, Catalina de Bourbon, Princesse de Navarre, daughter of Antoine, Rey de Navarre and Jeanne III, Reina de Navarre, in 1599.1 He married, secondly, Margherita Gonzaga, daughter of Vincenzo I Gonzaga, 4th Duca di Mantova and Eleonora de Medici, in 1606.
 He died in 1624.1

-Henri II, Duc de Lorraine succeeded to the title of Duc de Lorraine in 1608.2
+He succeeded as the Duc de Lorraine in 1608.3

 Children of Henri II, Duc de Lorraine and Margherita Gonzaga